SalomeGindre/TESTAUTO/README.md

 * Filters the products to include only those starting with "ASCA".
 * Writes the product names and links to a CSV file.

+## Exercice  3

+The goal of this exercice is to track the events that each product went through in a series of backend services after being sent via HTTP POST.
+Each product is assigned a unique identifier by the first service, and this identifier is used by subsequent services to log their actions.